Kholay47/W3Resources-Solutions/README.md

-# HackerRank-Solutions
+# W3Resources-Solutions
-This repo contains solution to HackerRank problems
+This repo contains solution to W3Resources problems